mlammens/mlammens.github.io/research.md

 ## Past research projects

-These are project I worked on in the past.
+These are projects I worked on in the past.

 ### Effects of projected sea-level rise on shore birds